ericleasemorgan/bringing-algorithms/sample-scripts/README.md

 	  longfellow  longfellow-9080.txt
 	  emerson     emerson-6312.txt

-In other words, the program things the file named emerson-6312.txt has the label of "emerson", and the file named alcott-26041.txt has a label of "alcott".
+In other words, the program thinks the file named emerson-6312.txt has the label of "emerson", and the file named alcott-26041.txt has a label of "alcott".
 This is particular case, the training and classification scripts worked perfectly.

 To experiment some more, try this: